 in EUR millions 2019 2018

 Financial instruments mandatory measured at fair value through profit or loss:

 Debt investments held for trading 1 (3)

 Other assets and liabilities held for trading 4 3

+Other net trading income - (1)

-5 -
+5 (1)

 Results in net trading income relate to trading assets and liabilities, and the associated fair value movements.
 The fair value movements are influenced by changes in market conditions, such as stock prices, interest rates and currency exchange rates.